The Hidden Costs of Yacht Ownership and Why Owners Say It’s Still Worth Every Penny

 Common ownership expenses may include:

-• Preventative maintenance and mechanical service
+• Preventative maintenance and mechanical service (core yacht maintenance costs)

 • Crew salaries, training, and management